 The asylum seekers interviewed at the bridge, requested anonymity, but otherwise spoke freely about current conditions in their home town.
 A small group from Ciudad Hidalgo, Michoacan explained that meth labs have popped up back home, drug abuse has skyrocketed and gangsters extort residents for payments of up to $2,000.
 Residents are fearful their children will be forced into the ranks of the drug gangs.

-Instances of meth labs and methamphetamine trafficking and abuse in the United States are on the increase.
-As a result, this drug is having a devastating impact on communities across the nation.
+Instances of meth labs and methamphetamine trafficking and abuse in the United States are on the increase and it appears that opioid deaths are the trigger.
+As a result, this drug is having a devastating impact again on communities across the nation.

 Clandestine production, Meth Labs, accounts for nearly all of the methamphetamine trafficked and abused in the United States.
 Domestic methamphetamine production, trafficking, and abuse are concentrated in the western, southwestern, and Midwestern United States.
 Methamphetamine is also increasingly available in portions of the South and the eastern United States, especially Georgia and Florida.
 Clandestine laboratories in California and Mexico are the primary sources of supply for methamphetamine available in the United States.

 Injuries and deaths due to accidents or explosions in illegal methamphetamine labs are on the rise in the United States, a new study shows.
 Many of the injured were law enforcement and other First Responders, as well as children who lived in the home.